chevaleresse/sea-sailing-barcelona-ms1/README.md

 ## Testing
 ### Validation
 /*: TO BE EXPLAINED */
+To better understand the sections and divs, multiple contrasting background-colours were used to see how the items are positioned on the site and how it floats and moves around on the page.

 ### Testing of Site Owner Goals(Feature-Action-Expected result-Actual result)
 /*: TO BE EXPLAINED */